top of page

 Heritage House in Oak Park

-The residents in this facility have been dissatisfied with the maintenance and management of their 200-unit building for several years.
-A team of AWN members has been working with them to gain support for improving the living conditions.
-The residents recently made a presentation to their Oak Park Aging in Communities Commission seeking support.
+The residents in this facility have been dissatisfied with the maintenance and management of their 200-unit subsidized building for several years.
+A team of members of the Social Action Team has been working with them to gain support for improving their living conditions.

 Accessory Dwelling Units (ADUs)

 An ADU is a residential living unit that shares the same zoning lot as a single-family dwelling, providing a complete independent living facility for one or more persons.
-Several members of the Advocacy Working Group toured ADUs in Evanston.
-Another tour is scheduled for this coming Fall.
+Several members of the Social Action Team toured ADUs in Oak Park and Evanston.
+The knowledge gained from these tours will be instrumental in assisting Oak Park and River Forest as these communities deal with the issue.

 Green Team